baebb/ln-gifts-api-docs/source/index.html.md

 # Lightning Gifts API

 Welcome to Lightning Gifts API docs!
-If you have any issues, need help with using the API or lnurl DM @baebb_code on Twitter.
+If you have any issues, need help with using the API or lnurl DM @internet_ross on Twitter.

 Before you begin using the API [please fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSdzOftJb1n2OJv5s7QhH21kbLgSKiQ0YIjm1uaBnKFd197V2w/viewform?usp=send_form) so I can understand your needs better and email you with API changes.